axibase/docs-util/guide.md

 ### Active Voice

 * Maintain active voice for technical documentation.
+  * :white_check_mark: `The database filters metrics based on user settings.`
+  * :no_entry: `Metrics are filtered based on user settings`
 * Describe both the actor and the action, or use the imperative to instruct a user.

-### Abbreviations

-* Abbreviate if the acronym is known to the target audience.
-* Introduce new acronyms in parentheses and re-use thereafter.
-  * :white_check_mark: `Hadoop Distributed File System (HDFS) is a clustered system.
-HDFS is resilient.`
-* Always abbreviate:
-  * Known terms: SQL, API, REST, JVM, UTF, URL, URI.
-    * :white_check_mark: `SQL report`
-    * :no_entry: `Structure Query Language (SQL) report`
-  * Data formats: CSV, JSON, XLS, XML, XLS, PDF.
-  * Protocols: HTTP, HTTPS, SSL, JMX, TCP, UDP, SSH, DNS.
-  * Standards and organizations: ISO, ASCII, ANSI, W3C.
-  * Time zones: UTC, EST, GMT.
-  * ATSD in Axibase documentation repositories.
+  * :white_check_mark: `Log in to ATSD web interface to import the CSV file on the CSV Parsers page.
+Configure upload settings to filter unneeded metrics.`
+  * :no_entry: `When the CSV file is imported, unneeded metrics are filtered.`

 ### Blacklisted Words